-Pet fur and dander seems to get everywhere you can think of, and clearing it out can be a hassle since the dog or cat never seems to stop shedding.
+Pet fur and dander seem to get everywhere you can think of, and clearing it out can be a hassle since the dog or cat never seems to stop shedding.
+Fortunately, we have a few tricks to clear your house of pet dander!

 Taking allergy medication like Dymista can help deal with allergies, but keeping dander out of the way helps too.